payu-intrepos/payu-paymentLink-java-sdk/README.md

 # Payment Link SDK for Java

 The Payment Link SDK for Java enables you to easily work with Payment Link API of PayU by easily integrating this SDK within your base system.
-With our SDK, you do not need to worry about low level details for doing API integration and with few lines of code and a function calling, it can be done within few minutes.
+With our SDK, you do not need to worry about low level details for doing API integration and with few lines of code and a method calling, it can be done within few minutes.

 ## Features Supported
 Following features are supported in the Payment link Java SDK: